English & Creative Writing at Brunel, ranked 8th in UK – Guardian University Guide 2018

 Entry Criteria 2017/18

-- GCE A-level BBB, including Grade B in English Literature, English Language, English Language and Literature, Literature in English or Creative Writing.
+- GCE A-level BBB, including Grade B in English Literature, English Language, English Language and Literature, Literature in English, Creative Writing or Literature in English.

 - BTEC Level 3 Extended Diploma DDD in related subject, plus Grade B in A-level English (Applicants without A-Level English Literature or English Language and Literature will be required to submit a written sample of work on request).